Arab Academy has an Arabic online course for everyone!

 Below is a list of our AB Initio / GCSE courses:

-These courses are designed for young children who wish to study Arabic as a First language as of Grade 1.
+These courses are designed for young children who wish to study Arabic as a First language as of first grade.

 The program meets the requirements and guidelines of the following: